Skip to main content

 Neurons are nerve cells.
 They consist of

-• Cytoplasm (consisting of the cytosol, the cell fluid, and the organelles floating in it (mitochondria, Golgi, etc.))
+• Cytoplasm (consisting of the cytosol, the cell fluid, and the organelles suspended within it (mitochondria, Golgi apparatus, etc.))

 • the nucleus (the cell nucleus in the soma)

-• many dendrites (where they receive information from other cells through tens of thousands to millions of synapses) and
+• numerous dendrites (through which they receive information from other cells via tens of thousands to millions of synapses) and

-• an axon (neurite) via which they send information to other cells.
+• an axon (neurite), through which they send information to other cells.

-While dendrites are at most a few hundred micrometres short, axons in humans can be between 0.1 millimetres and over a meter (or even up to 4 meters)1 long.
-The axoplasm within the axon comprises more than 90 % of the cytosol.
-The axon hillock is the origin of the nerve cell’s electrical signal and connects the cell nucleus and axon.
-Terminals are located at the end of an axon, which transmit the information from the presynaptic cell to postsynaptic cells via chemical synapses.
-The axonal synapses usually dock onto dendrites, sometimes onto somata and rarely also onto axons of other cells.
+While dendrites are at most a few hundred micrometers long, axons in humans can range in length from 0.1 millimeters to over one meter (or even up to 4 meters)1.
+The axoplasm within the axon accounts for more than 90% of the cytosol.
+The axon hillock is the origin of the nerve cell’s electrical signal and connects the cell nucleus to the axon.
+At the end of an axon are terminals that transmit information from the presynaptic cell to postsynaptic cells via chemical synapses.
+Axonal synapses typically connect to dendrites, occasionally to the cell body, and rarely to the axons of other cells.

-Axons can have a myelin sheath made of Schwann cells.
-This “insulates” the electrical conduction of the axon and causes a regular amplification of the electrical signal to be passed on by means of the lacing rings where the insulation is interrupted.
-The thicker the axon and the better it is coated (myelinated) by glial cells (oligodentrocytes in the brain, peripheral Schwann cells), the faster the electrical transmission (up to 120 meters / second).
+Axons may have a myelin sheath formed by Schwann cells.
+This “insulates” the axon’s electrical conduction and, through the nodes of Ranvier—where the insulation is interrupted—causes a regular amplification of the electrical signal being transmitted.
+The thicker the axon, and the better it is sheathed (myelinated) by glial cells (oligodendrocytes in the brain, Schwann cells in the periphery), the faster the electrical transmission (up to 120 meters per second).

-If enough neurotransmitters dock to the excitatory receptors of a neuron and not enough to inhibitory receptors, an action potential is triggered.
-The neuron fires this as an electrical impulse via the axon to the active zones at the synapses, where vesicles fuse with the cell membrane and release neurotransmitters into the synaptic cleft.
+If enough neurotransmitters bind to a neuron’s excitatory receptors and few enough to its inhibitory receptors, an action potential is triggered.
+The neuron transmits this as an electrical impulse along the axon to the active zones at the synapses, where vesicles fuse with the cell membrane and release neurotransmitters into the synaptic cleft.

-Nerve cells can fire up to 500 times/second.
+Nerve cells can fire up to 500 times per second.

-The human brain has around 100 billion nerve cells.
+The human brain has approximately 100 billion nerve cells.

 glutamatergic - approx. 20,000,000,000 (20 billion)